gocanto-link/.github/profile/README.md

-<h1 align="center">Welcome to Oullin</h1>
+<h1 align="center">Welcome</h1>

 <p align="center">
   <i>Movement.
 Transformation.
 Shared Knowledge.</i>
 </p>

 Welcome!
-We are a collective dedicated to sharing code, knowledge, and fostering growth.
+We are a collective dedicated to sharing code and knowledge and fostering growth.
 Our work is inspired by the Aztec concept of **Ollin** ("movement" or "motion")—a guiding force for transformation, awareness, and wholehearted living.

-Our repositories are a reflection of this philosophy.
+Our repositories reflect this philosophy.
 We believe that code, like life, is in constant motion.

 ---

-## Our Guiding Principle
+## Our Guiding Principle (Oullin)

-In Aztec tradition, **Ollin** means “movement” or “motion,” embodying transformation, heart, life, and the calendar’s purified spirit-day.
+In Aztec tradition, **Ollin** means “movement” or “motion,” embodying transformation, heart, life, and the purified spirit-day of the calendar.
 But for us, it goes deeper—it speaks to the same gentle momentum at the heart of Zen, where each breath and each step is a flowing wave of presence.

 For anyone on the path of self-discovery, Ollin becomes a guide: it reminds us to move with intention, stay grounded in the here and now, and welcome life’s shifts as chances to grow.